lanceman2/crts2/README.md

 apt-get install build-essential libuhd-dev libreadline-dev graphviz imagemagick
 ```

-In addition, on broken Ubuntu system that mess up the libuhd-dev installation:
+In addition, this may not be needed, on broken Ubuntu systems that mess up
+the libuhd-dev installation:
 ```
 apt-get install libboost-all-dev
 ```